ojaohe-3/Example-Backends/typescript-express/doc/time_report.md

 1. fixed issues with connecting to database. and error can propagate to api
 1. large refactor of dbhandler and tests on the database
 1. Finished tests ts-backend is complete-ish
+1. Made a benchmark tester, that do some mass testing, figure out a few bugs.
+Some are yet to be fixed.
+Reformated userquerry object because the client pool had issue giving out legitimate clients.
+Finished off documentation and made some edits in make file.